 You probably think that your cat is the best, silliest, or craziest cat out there.
 We totally agree!
-But do you know that your cat is more than your companion?
-We’ve compiled some pretty awesome cat facts, read on to find out more about our feline friends’ amazing abilities.
+We’ve compiled some pretty awesome cat facts, so read on to find out more about our feline friends’ amazing abilities.

 Born in August 1967, Creme Puff held the world record of being the oldest cat alive at 38 years old, according to the 2010 edition of the Guinness World Records.
 She lived with her owner Jake Perry in Austin, Texas until August 2005.
 It’s interesting to note that she held the same title with a different owner, Grandpa Rex Allen, before his passing in 1998.
 Her uncommon diet of asparagus, eggs, and bacon may have extended her life.
 Have you ever known a cat to have coffee with cream in the morning?
 Creme Puff sure has!
 What we know for sure is that Jake Perry put his cat first and took extremely good care of all of them.